SumianVoice/TransVoice-Wiki/index.md

 ## How to contribute
 ### The easy way
-Contact any of the maintainers, such as Sumi through Discord or email (sumianvoice at gmail) with the page and what you suggest changing and why.
+Contact any of the maintainers, such as Sumi through Discord or email (sumianvoice at gmail) with the page URL, what you suggest changing and why.

 ### The less easy way
 Contact us or make a pull request.